 Cats are notoriously difficult to medicate.
 Unlike their less discerning canine counterparts, cats are sophisticated and discreet about what they eat.
 You typically can’t hide a pill in a meatball or a piece of cheese and expect a cat to wolf it down on command.
 That just ain’t happenin’.
-Here’s a few pointers on how to get your cat to take pills.
+Here’s a few pointers on how to give a cat a pill.

-Although most cats won’t eat a pill hidden in food, there are a few fish fanatics who will indeed scarf down a pill that is camouflaged in the center of a chunk of tuna.
+Although most cats won’t eat a pill hidden in food, one of the most effective ways to give a cat a pill is to camouflage it in the center of a chunk of tuna.
 This often works for a while, until the cat expertly learns to eat the tuna and leave a spotless pill behind.

 Pre-packaged soft cat treats with a hole cut in the center are available, designed specifically for administering pills or capsules.
 Drop the medication into the hole, then pinch the treat closed.
 Some cats love the treats and will scarf them down — until that day when they bite right into the center and taste the medication.
 Trust me, they will forever look at these treats with disgust, and they will never eat another one again.
 You’re back to square one.